GetSure

 • Plan and set aside money for your funeral ahead of time.

 • Policies generally range from $10,000 to $25,000.
-Specify the arrangements you want and choose the one that best matches your budget.
+Specify the arrangements you want and choose the best match your budget.

 • Pay your monthly installments directly to the funeral home or opt for a prepaid contract provider to take care of your payment schedule.

-• The funeral home will have sole access to the money you choose to set aside for your funeral.
+• The funeral home will have sole access to the money you set aside for your funeral.

 • The expenses may be tax-deductible if the estate pays the prepaid funeral costs.

-• Please note that every prepaid funeral plan comes with its own set of financial risks and benefits.
+• Please note that every prepaid funeral plan has its financial risks and benefits.

 How much do prepaid funeral plans cost?

 The typical range of prepaid funeral policies is between $10,000 and $25,000.
-There are several payment options available, enabling you to choose according to your financial capabilities.
-The entire amount can be paid upfront, or in installments with a three, five, or ten-year plan.
+Several payment options are available, enabling you to choose according to your financial capabilities.
+The entire amount can be paid upfront or in installments with a three-, five-, or ten-year plan.

 You also need to anticipate some additional fees besides the cost of the funeral.
 This may include administrative setup fees of $100-$200, or yearly maintenance fees ranging from $50-$150.